- Reference Number: HEY-966/2020

 How do I prepare for the appointment?

 Please read the information leaflet.
 Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you following this examination.

 The tests performed can be affected and, in some cases, prevented by wax and ear infections; it is important that you ensure your ears are clear of wax.
 Your doctor will be able to offer you advice if you are uncertain.
 If you have an ear infection it is wise to contact the Audiology Department in order to rearrange your appointment.

 The appointment will take approximately 1 hour.

 Will I have any further appointments?

 You will need to return to the Audiology Department on a 6 monthly basis to have your hearing aid maintained.
 You will be provided with contact details for you to arrange this.
 You will not be routinely offered a follow up appointment.
 The Audiology Department has an open access policy, which means you can contact the department at any time to arrange further follow up appointments and hearing assessments.
-You do not require another referral from your GP.
+You do not require another referral from your doctor.

 In some cases, your hearing test results or responses during the medical history taking may lead to a recommendation from the audiologist to have a referral to the Ears, Nose and Throat (ENT) department.
-If you agree to this, the audiologist will contact your GP via a letter to arrange this.
+If you agree to this, the audiologist will contact your doctor via a letter to arrange this.